Best Habitat Upgrades for Glass Catfish

 Physical Exercise Recommendations for Glass Catfish

 Physical activity for Glass Catfish should reflect their moderate exercise needs and 30+ gallons build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Glass Catfish, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Glass Catfish fish with peaceful schooling traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Glass Catfish fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Glass Catfish benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Glass Catfish